zzryn/kawaii_gforms_spammer/README.md

-# Kawaii spammer for google forms (≧◡≦)
+# Kawaii – A spammer for Google Forms (≧◡≦)

-Kawaii is a multi-threaded chrome extension that spams your payload insanely fast.
+Kawaii is a multi-threaded userscript that spams a form's submission insanely fast.
 It is incredibly easy to use, configure, and mod.

 ---